-Adjustments reflected in the table above include a reduction to reorganization liabilities of \$11 in EMEA related to lower than expected costs associated with employee termination benefits, and a net foreign currency impact that decreased the U.S. dollar liability by \$124.
-We expect the remaining liabilities for the employee termination benefits to be substantially utilized by the end of the third quarter of 2010, while the remaining liabilities associated with facility costs are expected to be substantially utilized by the end of 2011.
+Adjustments reflected in the table above include a reduction to reorganization liabilities of \$11 in EMEA related to lower than expected costs associated with employee termination benefits, and a net foreign currency impact that decreased the U.S. dollar liability by \$85.
+We expect the remaining liabilities for the employee termination benefits to be substantially utilized by the end of 2010, while the remaining liabilities associated with facility costs are expected to be substantially utilized by the end of 2011.